ACGNM/template_css/README.md

 # template_css
-* This is a css file for GMO Payment template in CTW
+* Css file for GMO Payment template in CTW
+* Js file for button style